Lymphedema Causes & Treatment

 The most common cause of Lymphedema in the genitals is due to surgery, scarring and / or radiation, all frequently due to a cancer diagnosis.
 In some cases, lymph vessels are damaged or lymph nodes are removed.
 All the above can cause a blockage to the lymphatic system, resulting in fluid back up.
 This occurs most often at the reproductive organs, upper thighs and abdomen.
 Other symptoms that can occur due to swelling are trouble urinating, discomfort with sitting, standing, laying and ambulation.

 Phase one involves the immediate treatment.
-The goal in phase one is simply to get rid of the swelling.
+The goal in phase one is simply to get rid of the swelling and heal any existing wounds.
 We use a compression pump, manual lymphatic drainage, compression bandaging, decongestive exercises, and skin care therapy.
-If there is an open wound or fluid draining from the skin, we would also provide wound care in this phase.
+If there is an open wound or fluid draining from the skin, we provide wound care in this phase.

 When done right, each is an effective method to reduce swelling.